htcondor/htcondor/docs/misc-concepts/checkpoint-mechanism.rst

 :index:`compression<single: compression; checkpoint>`

 HTCondor can produce and use compressed checkpoints.
-Configuration variables (detailed in the :doc:`/admin-manual/configuration-macros` section control whether compression is used.
+Configuration variables (detailed in the :ref:`admin-manual/configuration-macros:condor_shadow configuration file entries` section control whether compression is used.
 The default is to not compress.

 By default, a checkpoint is written to a file on the local disk of the machine where the job was submitted.
-An HTCondor pool can also be configured with a checkpoint server or servers that serve as a repository for checkpoints, as described in the :doc:`/admin-manual/checkpoint-server` section on page `The Checkpoint Server <../admin-manual/checkpoint-server.html>`_.
+An HTCondor pool can also be configured with a checkpoint server or servers that serve as a repository for checkpoints, as described in the :doc:`/admin-manual/checkpoint-server` section.
 When a host is configured to use a checkpoint server, jobs submitted on that machine write and read checkpoints to and from the server, rather than the local disk of the submitting machine, taking the burden of storing